Perteghella/bump/README.md

 # Bump

 Bumps version files and other handy version tools.

-This is the multiplatform build (linux/arm and linux/amd) version of https://github.com/treeder/bump
+This is the multi platform build (linux/arm and linux/amd) version of https://github.com/treeder/bump

 ## Usage